 Children know how to identify what is bullying and what being unkind is.
-We have anti-bullying week and use our Values to underpin respect.
-We work with the NSPCC to help children understand further the consequences of bullying and to let them know how they can find help through projects such as Child Line if the need arises
+We have anti-bullying week (usually called a Friendship and Kindness week) and use our Values to underpin respect.
+We work with the NSPCC to help children understand further the consequences of bullying and to let them know how they can find help through projects such as Child Line if the need arises.